sl-comp/sl-comp.github.io/docs/solvers.md

    * Andrew J. Reynolds <andrew.j.reynolds@gmail.com>

 * Participation
-   * 2018: /=qf_bsl_sat=/, /=bsl_sat=/
+   * 2018: `qf_bsl_sat`, `bsl_sat`

 # Harrsh

 HARRSH is a prover for symbolic heap separation logic with user defined predicates.
 It can prove satisfiability as well as various reachability based properties of symbolic heaps, including garbage freedom and acyclicity.
-HARRSH is based on Heap Automata, as introduced in our ESOP 2017 paper, Unified Reasoning about Robustness Properties of Symbolic Heap Separation Logic.
+HARRSH is based on Heap Automata, as introduced in our ESOP 2017 paper below.

 * Contact
    * Jens Katelaan <jkatelaan@forsyte.at>

+* Reference
+  * Jens Katelaan, Christoph Matheja, Thomas Noll, and Florian Zuleger.
+    Harrsh: A Tool for Unied Reasoning about Symbolic-Heap Separation Logic.
+    In Proc.
+LPAR-22, Easychair, 2018.
+  * Christina Jansen, Jens Katelaan, Christoph Matheja, Thomas Noll, and Florian Zuleger.
+    Unified Reasoning About Robustness Properties of Symbolic-Heap Separation Logic.
+    In Proc.
+ESOP, volume 10201 of LNCS, Springer, 2017.

 * Participation
-   * 2018: /=qf_shid_sat=/, /=qf_shls_sat=/
+   * 2018: `qf_shid_sat`, `qf_shls_sat`

 # S2S